 Annie Campbell, Director of Women’s Aid Federation Northern Ireland said:

-Sexual violence, often of an extremely brutal nature, is an aspect of domestic violence and has always been part of our work on the Helpline.
+Sexual violence, often of an extremely brutal nature, is an aspect of domestic abuse and has always been part of our work on the Helpline.
 With the official expansion of the Helpline to cover sexual violence a clear message of support is being sent out to all victims of both domestic and sexual violence.

 The naming of sexual violence in the Helpline’s official name shows that government cares about these victims and that those most brutalised do not need to suffer in silence; the Helpline is there to support all victims, women and men.
 Confidential and caring help is a phone call away.